qiekub/ideas/notes.md

 # TODO 2020-08-05

+- ✅ Add loading indicator to the place-sidebar
-- Add loading indicators
+- Add more loading indicators
 - Add error messages
 - Add profileID to the changesets (an anonymous profile is the person isn't logged in)
-- Fix the navigation (I dunno how!!!)
+- ✅ Fix the navigation (I dunno how!!!)
 - Filter out closed-places
 - Filter out spam-places
 - ✅ Blue border when the search field is focused